To my mind, a Thanksgiving dinner just isn’t complete without a delicious twice baked potatoes recipe.

 Best Potatoes for Twice Baked Potatoes Recipe

-If you’ve started to venture into the world of twice baked potatoes recipe, your natural first question is probably, “What is the best type of potato to bake/for baked potatoes?”
+If you’ve started to venture into the world of baked potatoes, your first question is probably, “What is the best type of potato to bake/for baked potatoes?”

 For most of us, we see many different types of potatoes any time we’re in the store.
-To be honest, they all can work quite well for an average baked potatoes recipe.
+To be honest, they all can work quite well for an average baked potato recipe.

-If you want to use the best potatoes for your baked recipe, knowing something about them should be the must.
+However, if you want to use the best potatoes for your baked recipe, knowing something about them is really a must.
 Basically we can classify potatoes into 3 types:

 1. Starchy Potatoes